-The following questions and answers pertain to New Jersey's black bear hunting season:
+The following questions and answers pertain to the four-day extension of the 2015 New Jersey's black bear hunting season:

 Q) Can I hunt both deer and black bear with a firearm at the same time provided I have the proper licenses and permits?